 The CapScribe 3 editor is an easy-to-use tool for adding captions or audio description to digital video for web or computer playback.

-The CapScribe 3 Editor is set to the caption mode and displays various editing features.
+The CapScribe 3 Editor is set to caption mode, displaying various editing features and controls.

-CapScribe 3 is set to the description mode.
-Descriptive Video voice recordings can be live or harness various synthetic (TTS) voices.
+CapScribe 3 is set to description mode.
+Descriptive Video voice recordings can be live or employ various synthetic (TTS) voices.

 Hands-on with CapScribe